sapphiredev/utilities/packages/fetch/README.md

 ## Description

-[node-fetch] in itself is already a great library for making API calls, but because it focusses on only bringing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to NodeJS it does not provide specific error messages and handling of different return types (JSON, Buffer, plain text, etc).
+[node-fetch] is already a great library for making API calls, but because it focuses solely on bringing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to Node.js, it doesn't provide specific error messages and handling for different return types (JSON, Buffer, plain text, etc).
 This is where `@sapphire/fetch` comes in.
-The syntax is a bit more restrictive than [node-fetch], but this also makes it even easier to use in TypeScript.
+The syntax is more restrictive than that of [node-fetch], but that makes it consistent and easier to use in TypeScript.

 ## Features

 -   Written in TypeScript
 -   Fully tested
 -   Exported `const enum` for the common return data types.
--   Throws distinct errors when the API returns a "not ok" status code to easily view the error message.
+-   Throws distinctive errors when the API returns a "not ok" status code to make them easier to understand.
 -   Enforces casting the return type when requesting JSON data, to ensure your return data is strictly typed.

 ## Installation